Events — Glessner House

 William Morris Tour

 SOLD OUT!
+Additional dates listed below.
 Immerse yourself in the stunning design philosophy of William Morris.
 Reflecting the deep interests of Frances Glessner and the renowned architect Henry Hobson Richardson in the English Arts and Crafts Movement, Glessner House showcases what is believed to be the largest collection of Morris wallpapers, textiles, and rugs in any publicly accessible residence in the United States.

 Join us for a tour of this historic gem and discover the beauty and craftsmanship of Morris's work.
 From original pieces by Morris and William De Morgan, to faithfully reproduced wallpapers and textiles, you'll gain an intimate understanding of the design philosophy that defined the Arts and Crafts movement.